 Zack Smith, NOTMC

-Winner of the 2018 James Beard Award for best bar program, Cure’s craft cocktails pair nicely with their leather seating and candle lit tables.
+Winner of the 2018 James Beard Award for best bar program, Cure offers craft cocktails in a setting with leather seating and candlelit tables.
+This iconic space also made an appearance in American Horror Story: Coven, adding to its allure.

 12